 The last part of the lesson consists of another twenty-minute video entitled ‘Exercises’ in which, well, you do various exercises.

-After you’ve worked through these in your own time, the teacher then takes you through all of them, giving you the correct answers and explaining any complicated grammar points that arise.
+After working through them on your own, the teacher takes you through all of the exercises, giving you the correct answers and explaining any complicated grammar points that arise.

 The video ends with her quickly going over all of the vocabulary that we’ve come across in the class.

-While the exercises, in general, are quite uninspiring and pretty much amount to those that you’d find in a textbook, I did find them to be useful.
+While the exercises, in general, are quite uninspiring and pretty much amount to those that you’d find in a textbook, I did find them to be useful, and the method for completing them on the computer is smooth and seamless.

 It’s also pretty amazing that after your first proper lesson you’re already reading and writing in Russian.